What’s Your Cat’s Love Language?

 There are a few ways to say “I love you” in cat.
 Below are some common signs of cat affection.

-1. Slow Blinking
+1. Slow blinking

-According to LA-based feline behaviorist and Cat Counseloropens in a new tab Cristin Tamburo Coll, CFTBS, CAFTP, a slow blink is a cat’s way of showing you that they trust you and feel safe with you — an essential component in any loving relationship.
-“Intense staring with wide-open eyes can sometimes be a threatening gesture in cats and staredownsopens in a new tab among cats often turn into fights,” she says.
+“Intense staring with wide-open eyes can sometimes be a threatening gesture in cats and staredowns among cats often turn into fights,” she says.
 “But when a cat slow blinks at you, they are showing you that they feel calm and safe in your presence.”
-So, the next time your cat slow blinks at you, slow blink back and let them know the feeling is mutual.
+So, the next time your cat slow blinks at you, give ’em a slow blink back to let them know the feeling is mutual.

 4. Being in the same room as you